Piper Chapman from “Orange is the New Black”

-While an inmate may not be able to find a company willing to offer new life insurance coverage, Dewald says those who entered prison with an individual policy already in place are guaranteed coverage as long as they pay their premiums and don't die while committing an intentional criminal act.
+While an inmate may not be able to find a life insurer willing to offer new coverage, Dewald says those who entered prison with an individual policy already in place are guaranteed coverage if they pay their premiums and don’t die while committing an intentional criminal act.
 However, those with group life coverage through an employer typically lose it when sentenced to prison.

-"A group policy doesn't have an individual guarantee; it has a guarantee that's issued to the employer," he says.
-"If they go to prison, by definition their employment is terminated, so they're no longer eligible for all the benefits, including life insurance."
+“If they go to prison, by definition their employment is terminated, so they’re no longer eligible for all the benefits, including life insurance,” says Dewald.

 But a convict may be able to convert group coverage to an individual policy before entering prison.